 GCP provides affordable and efficient enterprise-grade disaster recovery for physical, virtual and cloud-based systems and applications.

 Disaster Recovery Options

 DRaaS can broadly be classified into three types based on the level of security and service required.
-The three DRaaS options which organizations can select from include:

 - Managed DRaaS: In the managed DRaaS model, the DRaaS provider is responsible for the implementation and management of data protection and recovery.
 Managed DRaaS involves comprehensive SLAs with organizations entitled to receive reimbursements for unmet objectives.
 On account of the added functionalities, managed DRaaS is generally priced much higher than the assisted and self-service DRaaS models.